abozaralizadeh/AudioSocket.Net/README.md

 There exists a protocol definition (below), a Go library, and Asterisk application and channel interfaces.

-**NOTE:**  as of 2020-01-15, AudioSocket has been included in the upstream Asterisk system.
-While I am leaving the Asterisk patches here for use with previous versions, the Asterisk code in this repository should be considered obsolete.
-The Go code is up-to-date, maintained, and this is the primary source for it.

 ## Protocol definition

 The singular design goal of AudioSocket is to present the simplest possible